bahman7891/bahmanroostaei.github.io/index.md

 ## Selected Projects

 ### Scalable EV Detection for Smart Grid Control *(Patent-Pending)*
 Led the development of a real-time electric vehicle (EV) detection system using high-resolution time series data from household energy meters.
-The project included edge-optimized deep learning models, real-time data ingestion, and backend integration with smart grid control systems.
-The solution has been submitted as part of a U.S. **patent application currently under review**.
+The project included edge-optimized machine learning models, real-time data ingestion, and backend integration with smart grid control systems.
+The solution has been submitted as part of a U.S. **patent application**.

 ### Modular Forecasting Platform
 Designed and deployed a cloud-native pipeline for forecasting event-driven outcomes in structured and temporal datasets.
 Implemented model versioning, auto-retraining, and CI/CD using GitHub Actions and MLflow.